PRINCETON CLASS OF 1860

 Although it is not known exactly how many students from the Class of 1860 had familial roots connecting them with either the North or the South, we do know that fifteen went on to fight in the Civil War: seven for the Confederate Army, and eight for the Union Army.
 This near-equal division of students between the Union and Confederate Armies further elucidates Princeton’s precarious position between the North and the South.

 With their graduation from Princeton recently accomplished, the graduates of the Class of 1860 were perfectly primed to take up leadership positions by the time of the Civil War’s onset in 1861.
-Interestingly, George Kendall Warren, the photographer who compiled this and other Princeton class albums, was the nephew of Union General Nathaniel Prentis Banks, who would later go on to fight directly against many of the Class of 1860’s Confederate alumni.
+Interestingly, George Kendall Warren, the photographer who compiled this and other Princeton class albums, was the nephew of the abolitionist and Union General Nathaniel Prentis Banks, who would later go on to fight directly against many of the Class of 1860’s Confederate alumni.

 Although the notes written in Hetrick’s class album primarily commemorate happy memories and shared experiences with classmates and friends, the dawning of the Civil War also gave just cause for many to include moments of reflection — often revealing an unmistakable concern for what may lay ahead.
 As an institution originally founded for the purpose of training ministers, the majority of these messages also reveal a deep reverence for prayerful living and a firm belief that God would see the men through future trials and tribulations.